-Drawing in Space is an ongoing site specific drawing project based on the spatial narrative of the site, focusing on the question of perception through lines and forms in the built environment.
-It poses itself as drawing as a spatial exploration revolving around the question of “what happens when a line leaves paper and enters space”.
-The work creates the experience of illusion of lines, forms and geometry.
-It moves from the dynamics of “looking at” to “moving in”.
-Every time a new site with its unique spatial narratives and conditions, guides the work both conceptually and body dynamics, resulting in drawing in space as spatial exploration – site specific, temporary, ephemeral installation based on the language of line.
+In her site specific works – drawing in Space and site conditioned interventions, the site and its structural elements become active participants in the work.
+Drawing in space creates the movement of lines, forms and geometry as the viewer moves around between different positions by recreating the experience of parallax.
+It shifts from the dynamics of “looking at” to “moving in”.
+Every time a new site with its unique spatial narratives and conditions, guides the work both conceptually and moving body dynamics, resulting in drawing in space as spatial exploration – temporary and ephemeral installation based on the language of line.

 info@parulgupta.org